George Pringle Memorial Camp

-We provide opportunities for campers of all ages and backgrounds to experience God’s love in close relationship with other people and the natural environment.
+We provide opportunities for campers of all ages, abilities and identities to experience God’s love in a close relationship with other people and the natural environment

 To transform the lives of young people and their families through fun educational programming and comfortable facilities in nature.
 To develop confidence, maturity, inclusion and social and environmental awareness in every camper.